-However, the school will view each case individually, as we are aware that students returning to school after the Covid-19 period may experience attachment difficulties as a result of being separated from family members and may feel they need their mobile phone to maintain contact with family members to check on their well-being.
+However, the school will view each case individually, as some students may continue to experience attachment difficulties as a result of being separated from family members and may feel they need their mobile phone to maintain contact with family members to check on their well-being.
 Students will still be required to hand their mobile phone to a member of staff but will not necessarily face the sanctions outlined above.
 Under these circumstances, the school will endeavour to make contact with home to alleviate the student's anxiety and the device may be returned to the student at the end of the day, after securing agreement from the parent/carer.